99kaits/textbound/README.md

 # Starman III
-Earthbound markov chain text generator, made in python with a flask frontend
+markov chain text generator that generates nonsense text vaguely resembling earthbound

 ## how to use
 - clone the repo or download it as a zip